 along with the opportunity to focus on a particular policy area such as social policy, global policy or health policy.

 Our PhD Program began in 2007, and we now have 3 to 5 job market candidates each year.
-See our students' success on the job market, which affirms the strength of our program.
+Our students' success on the job market affirms the strength of our program.
 They have secured positions in research organizations, policy consulting firms and the academy, in public policy, public administration and policy-oriented schools.
 They are united by their passion to conduct research that matters and their desire to have a positive impact on the world.